scottoffen/grapevine-legacy/README.md

 - Spontaneous : Grapevine searches your class for the best handler, no need to "register" new ones.
 You can add files to the webroot to be served on-the-fly - no need to restart the server.
 You can even write a custom handler to shut down your server remotely!

 ##Usage##
-Grapevine provides the [HttpResponder](https://github.com/scottoffen/Grapevine/blob/master/Grapevine/HttpResponder.cs) abstract class and the [Responder](https://github.com/scottoffen/Grapevine/blob/master/Grapevine/Responder.cs) custom attribute.
-Simply create a class that extends HttpResponder, and annotate the appropriate handler methods with the Responder attribute.  **No methods to implement!**
+Grapevine provides the [HttpHandler](https://github.com/scottoffen/Grapevine/blob/master/Grapevine/HttpHandler.cs) abstract class and the [Handler](https://github.com/scottoffen/Grapevine/blob/master/Grapevine/Handler.cs) custom attribute.
+Simply create a class that extends HttpHandler, and annotate the appropriate handler methods with the Handler attribute.  **No methods to implement!**

 Attribute values default to Method = `HttpMethod.GET` and PathInfo = `"/"`, so for a catch-all method you don't need to define anything.